-Delaney strives to bring the most up-to-date information on the latest “news cycle” in DC politics, commodity markets and the international agricultural trade scene through her travels to 23 countries.
-You may recognize Delaney from her role as former host of the 46 year old agribusiness show “Market to Market” or from her daily podcast she launched in 2017, Ag News Daily.
-In 2018 she launched Global Ag Network, a “herd” of agriculturally focused podcasts, which strive to provide entertaining, informative and essential information to the agricultural industry.
+You may recognize Delaney from her role as former television host of the long running agribusiness show “Market to Market”, or from the daily podcast she launched in 2017, Ag News Daily, and in 2018 launched Global Ag Network, a “herd” of agriculturally focused podcasts, which provide entertaining, informative and essential information to the agricultural industry.

 In 2003, Hula won his first National High Yield Contest with 322 bushels-per-acre, following up the next year with another win that yielded 339 bushels-per-acre.
 Another first place finish in 2007 at 385 bushels demonstrated Hula’s dedication to push the limits of high-yield farming to produce steady growth rates year over year.
 With each progressive year as a contestant in the contest he honed his technique to produce numbers that finally reached any farmer’s ultimate goal, the world record in corn yield in 2013 with 454 bushels-per-acre.
 David is well known as the irrigated corn king.